 It can take a maximum user weight of 300-pounds and uses a resistance system of power rods rather than plates.
 Standard weight resistance is around 210-pounds by default, but this can be adjusted.
 With over 65 exercises, it does a great job of providing full-body exercise potential in a single machine.

 Frame and Accessories

 The Xceed has a frame made from durable steel that’s built to last for a long time and withstand significant wear and tear without showing signs of stress.
-The rust-resistant paint that covers the frame will ensure that it looks excellent even if you use it every day and sweat frequently.
+The rust-resistant paint will ensure that it looks excellent even if you use it every day and sweat frequently.
 The primary colors are gray, black, and red.

 Because of this caveat, Bowflex recommends that you leave about 96” x 78” of space around the gym for safe operation.

 It’ll fit well with a room with a 7-foot ceiling or higher.
 Keep this in mind if you plan to use it indoors other than a garage.